Implementation Research Logic Model

 Implementation research often requires the use of multiple conceptual frameworks to guide different aspects of a project (e.g., determinants, process, outcomes).
 The Implementation Research Logic Model (IRLM) is a tool that helps combine and organize these frameworks; specify the relationships between constructs across frameworks; and improve the rigor, reproducibility, and transparency of the project.

-The IRLM is a required component of many Ending the HIV Epidemic and other NIH funding announcements.
-To assist you in developing an IRLM for your project, please use the various tools and resources below.
+The IRLM is often a required component of Ending the HIV Epidemic (EHE) funding and other NIH funding.
+To assist you in developing an IRLM for your project, we have put together various tools and resources below.

-*You will need to sign up and create an account to use this interactive tool.
-Accounts are easy and free to create.
+Users need to sign up for an account to use the tool.
+Accounts are free and easy to create.

 Presented on April 8, 2020, by J.D.
 Smith, Northwestern University and Third Coast CFAR.